-At the same time, the role of chatbots and emergence of voice-activated digital assistants like Amazon Alexa and Google Assistant were altering the marketing landscape.
-Edinger was also aware that Kiehl’s search strategy needed serious overhauling.
+At the same time, the role of chatbots and the emergence of voice-activated digital assistants like Amazon Alexa and Google Assistant were altering the marketing landscape.
+Edinger was also aware that Kiehl’s search strategy needed a serious overhaul.

-After deciding it was high time for a new platform partner that could address its traffic challenges, improve discovery of its stores, and better prepare the 167-year-old retailer for the changing technology landscape, Edinger selected Yext.
+After deciding it was time for a new platform partner — one that could address its traffic challenges, improve discovery of its stores, and better prepare the 167-year-old retailer for the changing technology landscape — Edinger selected Yext.

 “We were using a different vendor at the time, and the store locator wasn’t working the way we needed it to.
 We weren’t seeing the results we wanted in search, and we explored some other options.
 Yext came to us with a compelling all-in-one solution.”